JacobZuo/Tracking/README.md

 ```
 The value of ```Tolerance``` should be the intensity difference between the local maximal pixel and the median of pixels around it.

+**Warning! do not use local maximal method for rod like particle such as bacteria.
+The local maximal pixel may not locate at the center of the rod shaped particle.**

 ## 3. Appended functions

 ### 3.1 Process bar